kubernetes-sigs/cloud-provider-azure/docs/e2e-tests.md

     go get -d k8s.io/kubernetes
     ```

 2. Fill in following profile file and save it somewhere.
-This file will be refered as `<TestProfile>` in following steps.
+This file will be referred as `<TestProfile>` in following steps.

     ```
     # Azure tenant id